 Line set penetrations through the building shell shall be sealed.
 Outdoor portions of the line set shall be protected with a mechanically secured rigid covering.
 In situations where installation of a rigid cover is impractical, a securely fastened UV-resistant covering may be used to protect the line set.
-The line set shall be insulated over its entire length.
+The line set shall be insulated over its entire length, with the exception of the liquid line, which can be left uninsulated.
 Line set fittings shall be appropriate for refrigerant used in equipment to prevent leaks.